fedang/fedang.net/content/posts/pointer-tagging/index.md

 Everything said above applies, but for bit 56 instead of 47.
 By default, addresses above 47-bit will not be allocated for user space[^page5].

-An Intel extension called *Linear Address Masking*, ignores the high bits of pointers[^lam], avoiding explicit masking.
+An Intel extension, called *Linear Address Masking*, ignores the high bits of pointers[^lam], avoiding explicit masking.
 The most significant bit is reserved for kernel use, allowing metadata in bits 62:57 (or 62:48 in `LAM_U48` mode).

 A similar feature from AMD called *Upper Address Ignore* has not been added to the kernel due to